ryan-charette/psl-protein-flexibility/README.md

 ## Citation

 Use `CITATION.cff` when citing this repository.
-The JOSS manuscript source is in `paper/paper.md`, with references in `paper/paper.bib`.
+The manuscript source is in `paper/paper.md`, with references in `paper/paper.bib`.